sampling-luck-draw/ConsoleFrontEnd/docs/Languge_support.md

 ## 2 backend template rendering

 Go language provide a method to render views(htmls) before they are passed to the front end so that you can pass specific variables.
 You can get a lot of tutorials on the internet, an example: `https://blog.csdn.net/u013210620/article/details/78522293`.
-For Chinese query keywords, you can use ‘Go语言’, ‘Golang’, ‘模板渲染’ and ‘模板’.
+For Chinese query keywords, you can use "Go语言", "Golang", "模板渲染" and "模板".

 You can change the form of variables you have inserted in `console.html` to fit golang’s template syntax.
 And in the backend GO server file, you read the word list out of the package file (using JSON parser), and then generate the dictionary from that, and pass it to renderer finally.